-Roots of the Spektr program go all the way back to the beginning of the 1980s, when NPO Lavochkin design bureau, USSR's prime developer of scientific space probes, completed the preliminary design of a new-generation spacecraft dubbed 1F and 2F.
+Roots of the Spektr program go all the way back to the beginning of the 1980s, when NPO Lavochkin design bureau, USSR's prime developer of scientific space probes, completed the preliminary design of a new-generation spacecraft dubbed 1F and 2F, which later became a basis for the Phobos (Fobos) project.
 Although the primary purpose of the project was the development of a standard platform for various deep-space missions, Lavochkin also hoped to use the 1F design as the basis for space telescopes.
-In 1982, the design bureau completed technical proposals for a space-based radio telescope designated Radioastron.
-Since the spacecraft was expected to follow the Soviet Astron mission, the new project was also known as Astron-2 (2A).
-Radioastron was expected to carry a radio antenna with an impressive diameter of 10 meters.

-Very early on, critics pointed out that the 1F platform was ill-suited for astrophysics missions, even in comparison to the older 4V spacecraft bus.
-The attitude control system of the new spacecraft could easily navigate planetary probes, however its accuracy would be way below typical requirements for a high-precision telescope.
+Very early on, critics pointed out that the 1F platform was ill-suited for astrophysics, even in comparison to the older 4V spacecraft bus, which was developed for missions to Venus, but also converted into the Astron and Granat observatories.
+The attitude control system of the spacecraft installed on the 1F platform could easily navigate planetary probes, however its accuracy would be way below typical requirements for a high-precision telescope.
 In addition, the spacecraft lacked either electrically driven fly-wheels, which drastically improve the stabilization in space, or movable solar panels, which could track the Sun without the need to reposition the entire satellite disrupting observations in the process.

 On July 27 and Aug.
 2, 1983, the presidium of the Academy of Sciences reviewed and made a decision to launch Astron Radio spacecraft in 1987 or 1988, which would be able to register electromagnetic radiation in the centimeter range of the spectrum.
 According to the same decision, in 1990, it would be followed by a more complex Astron spacecraft capable of capturing radiation in the millimeter range.